arcadiapage/arcadiapage.github.io/_posts/2025-09-17-how-im-currently-creating-a-balanced-daily-flow.md

 - 30 minutes to one hour for social media
 - one hour for outdoor time

 This schedule was inspired by [this Pin](https://pin.it/79P0x31A5) on Pinterest.
 Something about it just felt like a good fit for me the moment I saw it.
+It's not for everyone, obviously, but it spoke to me.

 So I've been giving it a try, and honestly I like how all of this fits into my day overall.
 It's not always perfect, especially when I have other commitments during the day, but I do like how it gives me a framework for seeing how I can give all the things that are important to me a little bit of time.